DJViau/little-eth-utils/README.md

 2 - Open up the terminal and navigate to the folder.
 (Something like `cd ~/Desktop/little-eth-utils/` will be the command for this).

->2a - You might have to install some stuff like npm and node before this command will work.
-In fact, you might even have to install git before you can clone the repo.

->2b -Get Homebrew (type `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` into the command line and press enter).
-Then, to install node and npm, type `brew update` into the terminal and press enter.
-Then, type `brew install node` into the terminal and press enter.
-If everything goes well, you'll have all the fundamental tools.

 3 - Set up a .env file with contents like this:

 ```